10/31/2024

 Larry Solo

-Okay, and then just last question on the cash flow, on the free cash flow.
+Okay.
+And then just last question on the cash flow, the free cash flow.
 I appreciate sort of the early look out to next year.
-If you look at the midpoint from this year to next year, it's a nice significant jump, I think like 60 million.
+If you look at the midpoint from this year to next year, it's a nice significant jump.
+I think like $60 million.
 I know rail is losing 40 million this year.
-Is the biggest piece of kind of that flip gonna be that rail number goes from 40 to maybe closer to positive next year?
-Just trying to get a little better hand on that, thanks.
+Is the biggest piece of kind of that flip going to be that rail number goes from 40 to maybe closer to positive next year?
+I'm just trying to get a little better handle on that.

 speaker

-Yeah, look, we obviously will comment in more detail.
-We're gonna go through our annual planning cycle here momentarily and then we'll obviously give you guys guidance in the early part.
+Thanks.
+Yeah.
+Look, obviously we'll comment in more detail.
+We're going to go through our annual planning cycle here momentarily, and then we'll obviously give you guys guidance in the early part.
 But I think of it in maybe four distinct pieces, right?
-So pensions contributions, cash pensions contributions, we expect that to be down some significant amount significantly year on year as we go into 2025.
+So pensions contributions, cash pensions contributions, we expect that to be down significantly year on year as we go into 2025.
 Nick mentioned that our pension fund in the UK is now at a fully funded status.
-We still gotta do a little bit of work to make it happen, but I expect those contributions to be down significantly.
-Interest costs, yeah, it needed to say, we expect interest payments to be down somewhat year on year.
-So those are two big chunks that already have sort of given some pathway there.
+We've still got to do a little bit of work to make it happen, but I expect those contributions to be down significantly.
+Interest costs, yeah, needless to say, we expect interest payments to be down somewhat year on year.
+So those are two big chunks that already give us some pathway there.
 And indeed on rail, we expect the rail cash performance.
-As I said in my comments this year, rail is in a cash use position in the $40 million range, so negative 40.
+As I said in my comments this year, rail is in a cash use position in the $40 million range, right, so negative $40 million.
 I do expect that to improve significantly.
-Can't say now it's a little too early, if you don't mind Larry and I'll give you more details, but whether it flips into positive, but certainly I expect it to be much, much better.
-And then of course the HE and CE businesses, we expect to keep chugging along and those will deliver a little bit extra cash as well.
+I can't say now it's a little too early, if you don't mind, Larry, and I'll give you more details.
+But whether it flips into positive, but certainly I expect it to be much, much better.
+And then, of course, the HE and CE businesses, we expect to keep chugging along, and those will deliver a little bit extra cash as well.

 speaker